Every birth is unique. This momentous time in a family’s life remains as special and unique to us as it is to those we care for.

 Q: Can I FaceTime during my labor or use another app?

 A: We encourage you to use your personal device and connect with loved ones not able to be with you in the hospital.
-If your delivery-support partner is not feeling well or if you would like additional support, you can FaceTime or other video chat methods.
+If your delivery-support partner is not feeling well or if you would like additional support, you can FaceTime with them in accordance to hospital policy.

 Q: I have other children—is there a place they can safely be at the hospital during my delivery?